Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 Otomi:

 - Brings a full PaaS (like Heroku) to your own Kubernetes cluster.
-The thing you'll need to do is deploy your application and Otomi will do the rest.
+The only thing you'll need to do yourself is to deploy your application and then Otomi will do the rest.

 - Allows you to use a PaaS on top of K8s without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.

-- Removes the burden of building and maintaining your internal platform, lowers the burden on operations, and empowers developers to focus on application deployment and management only.
+- Removes the burden of building and maintaining your internal (developer) platform, lowers the burden on operations, and empowers developers to focus on application deployment and management only.

 ## About the workshop

-The workshop walks you through the all the steps required to install and use Otomi on AKS.
+The workshop walks you through the all the steps required to install and use Otomi on Kubernetes (AKS in this case).

 ## For who is the workshop?